I noticed the Rocky has been on the move in a major way with his recent imprint AWGE.

 Let’s take a dive and understand what’s likely to happen and where the movement could take us next.

-In the middle of AWGEST, the AWGE enterprise unleashed what is perhaps the realization of the vision their Midnight Rave in Los Angeles, to date.
-Titled after Shane Gonzales’ tag Midnight Studios, the Midnight Rave featured performances from members of the A$ AP Mob themselves and DJ Virgil Abloh, along with designer.
-Set in an abandoned L.A. warehouse, the area was carefully curated using Midnight Rave branding in addition to a moving L.E.D bar above the DJ booth.
-Perhaps most notably, AWGE branding has featured prominently on two of the Mob’s most recent music videos; those for Playboi Carti’s breakout hit “Magnolia” and the posse cut homage to Raf Simons, “RAF.”
-With these two high profile videos gaining wide-scale attention and millions of perspectives, AWGE remained very much behind the scenes.
+In the middle of AWGEST, the AWGE enterprise unleashed what is possibly the realization of the creative vision to date, their Midnight Rave in Los Angeles.
+Titled after Shane Gonzales’ tag Midnight Studios, the Midnight Rave featured performances from DJ Virgil Abloh and designer, along with members of the A$ AP Mob themselves.
+Set in an abandoned L.A. warehouse, the area was carefully curated using Midnight Rave branding as well as a moving L.E.D bar over the DJ booth.
+Perhaps most notably, AWGE branding has featured prominently on among the Mob’s most recent music videos; those for Playboi Carti’s breakout hit “Magnolia” and the posse cut homage to Raf Simons, “RAF.”
+With these two high profile videos gaining wide-scale attention and countless perspectives, AWGE remained very much behind the scenes.
 In describing her involvement to Complex, Selfridge says:”I made each collage by hand with various materials, including photos shot on 35mm film and Polaroid film.”
-Be expansive events, music videos, or it clothes, one thing is for sure: AWGE has surprises in store.
-Rocky would come to describe the relaunch of his Instagram as a’digital installation’, and it was through this lens that the world was introduced to two of AWGE’s core members: Robert Gallardo and Tan Camera.
-While, in and of itself, this undertaking was an important moment for the artist’s aesthetic individuality, it is perhaps most notable since the project of the AWGE collective, the secret cabal of musicians, stylists, and creators of A$ AP Rocky.
-Fast forward two decades and AWGE has remained, by-and-large.
-He remained quiet while notable A$ AP affiliate Ian Connor often shouted out the collective.
-Since their first project, the collective’s emblem has been spotted in connection with nearly all of the Mob’s creative endeavors.
+Be music videos it clothing, or expansive events, one thing is for sure: AWGE has surprises in store.
+Rocky would come to describe the relaunch of his Instagram as a’installation’, and it was through this lens that the world was introduced into two of AWGE’s core members: Tan Camera and Robert Gallardo.
+It’s perhaps noteworthy as the inaugural project of this AWGE collective, the secret cabal of artists, stylists, and creators of A$ AP Rocky while, in and of itself, this undertaking was a significant time for the artist’s aesthetic individuality.
+AWGE and fast forward two decades has remained, by-and-large.
+He stayed quiet on its objective while noteworthy A$ AP affiliate Ian Connor often shouted out the collective.
+Since their first project, the collective’s logo was seen with almost all of the Mob’s creative endeavors.